 ‘No man can resist her.
 All men should.’

-SiREN is a 2016 American horror film directed by Gregg Bishop (V/H/S Viral: segment “Dante the Great”; Dance of the Dead) from a screenplay by Ben Collins and Luke Piotrowski, based on David Bruckner‘s (Southbound; The Signal) segment “Amateur Night” from the 2012 horror anthology movie V/H/S. It was produced by Collective Digital Studios and Chiller Films.
+SiREN is a 2016 American horror film directed by Gregg Bishop (V/H/S Viral: segment “Dante the Great”; Dance of the Dead) from a screenplay written by Ben Collins and Luke Piotrowski, based on David Bruckner‘s (Southbound; The Signal) segment “Amateur Night” from the 2012 horror anthology movie V/H/S. It was produced by Collective Digital Studios and Chiller Films.

 SiREN is released theatrically on December 2nd and on VOD, Digital HD and DVD on December 6th, 2016 by Universal.